Jasper Hall Livingston: Master of the Pau Hounds

 Livingston is first recorded as hunting at Pau during the 1847–48 season along with his nephew, Charles Carroll Livingston (1832–1904).
 Livingston was reported to have been attracted to Pau solely for his passion for fox hunting and "imbibed" into the sport as a young man under George Osbaldeston and Sir Harry Goodricke both Masters of the Quorn Hunt.
 Livingston was credited with saving the Pau Hunt by purchasing the hounds from Pery Standish of Farley Castle.
-He was complemented for his management of the Hunt; although, some outsiders criticized him for using "Bagman" foxes that had been captured and released at the end of the hunt, ensuring a kill and the continued viability of the hounds.
+He was complemented for his management of the Hunt; although, some outsiders criticized him for using "Bagman" foxes that had been captured and released at the beginning of a fox hunt or at the end of a drag hunt, ensuring a kill and the continued viability of the hounds.

-Livingston organized the first recorded Drag Hunt at Pau on Saturday, November 26, 1847 on the Route de Tarbes between Pau and Gardères making a distance of 21 km (13 miles) in one hour.
+Livingston organized the first recorded Drag Hunt at Pau on Saturday, November 26, 1847, on the Route de Tarbes between Pau and Gardères making a distance of 21 km (13 miles) in one hour.
 This was a welcomed diversion to the actual meet.
 This method of distraction presented no problem as it was seen as supplementary to the hunt.
 The Pau Drag Hunt would replace fox hunting on alternating days of the week as foxes became less numerous.
 Famous participants of the Pau Hunt during his Mastership included William Hamilton, 11th Duke of Hamilton, Ward McAllister and Marshall Pierre Bosquet.

 In late 1858, Le Sport Magazine, published an article by the Marquess Théodore de Foudras entitled "Historical Anecdotes of Contemporary Hunting, the state of foreign hunting in Béarn : The Pau Drag Hunt".
 This article was then mocked with a series of thirteen lithographs by Pierre Eugene Marc (1819–1885) assembled in album form in 1860.
 The earliest known album copy was signed by J.H.
 Livingstone on December 10, 1860.
 Three lithographs by artist A. Duruy were published in subsequent editions.

 Death and legacy

-Livingston died on March 30, 1900 at the Isle of Wight.
+Livingston died on March 30, 1900, at the Isle of Wight.
 In 1907, a memoire written between 1894 and 1896 by Lord Howth, who had served as Master of the Pau Hounds during the 1879–1880 season, was published stating real hunting had ceased at Pau between 1847 and 1863.
 He scorned that Pau drag hunts ended with the release of a Bagman.
 He legitimized neither Jasper Hall Livingston nor Richard Francis Lalor Power as Masters of the Pau Hounds during this period and thought it unfortunate young Americans from the "wild-west" had never had the opportunity to hunt wild animals with a pack of hounds.